Khloe Kardashian Was ‘Warned’ About Tristan Thompson’s Cheating Before Jordyn Woods

 Khloe Kardashian may have moved on from her cheating ex, Tristan Thompson, but something interesting has surfaced.

 A Keeping Up With The Kardashians recap shared by Hollywood Life is showing fans that Khloe was warned about her NBA player boyfriend – and well before any Jordyn Woods headlines were being made.
-The Bali family vacation that formed April 28th’s airing was filmed before February 2019.
+The Bali family vacation that was included in the April 28 episode was filmed before February.
 Having already gone down in history, this month saw Jordyn Woods confess to “kissing” Thompson on Red Table Talk.

 A “cheater” was Khloe’s warning, per Hollywood Life‘s interpretation of the following words from a Balinese healer.

 “Sometimes people love you, but you feel sad.
 But there is something that is hurting you in your mind and you felt a traumatic experience.”
-The healer added:

 “You cannot forget that.
 Sometimes you don’t trust the person you’re with now.”